loom4k/nya/top.gg.md

 # Nya!
 Boost your server
 Nya is one of the best server engagement and game bot available on the platform, it offers great economy features, a very cool mini-game and even a very very dum chatbot!
 It's based around the new Discord Interactions!

-Nya comes in 5 different languages and more are coming soon!
+## Start using Nya

+You can start by doing `/profile` which will give you access to a little description and stats about your profile.
+If you wanna modify your restaurant, enter `/restaurant modify`, choose an option and fill in the fields.
+Finally, to work and gain some money, simply use `/work`.
+You can explore all the commands by entering `/` and scrolling through the menus.
+More are on the way!
+Nya also comes in 5 different languages and more are coming soon!
 Wait is UwU a language?

 ## Economy
 The world of Nya is based around a coin named the cod.
 Yes, the fish.
 It allows you to buy cookies, dozens of differents items as well as boosters for your restaurant!
 Someone said restaurant?